aacitelli/FEHRobotProject/README.md

 Joe - Worked heavily on documentation, report-writing, and the website, alongside helping often with testing.

 Keely - Worked heavily on documentation, report-writing, and the website.
 Did the CAD models for the robot.

+## Competition and End-Of-Project Results

+By the end of the project, the robot performed very well, able to complete a perfect run about 60% of the time.
+Occasional consistency issues accounted for the rest of the runs, where we would usually get 80-90% of the points.
+Only about ~20 teams out of the total 66 were able to complete a perfect run by the end of the project.
+Our runs took about 1:10, which was faster than maybe 6-7 of those teams, leaving us as something like the ~8-9th best robot (estimate).

+We made an incredible amount of progress in the week before the competion.
+However, we were seeded very poorly, as seeding was done a full week beforehand, and we were put up against a top-4 team first round and subsequently eliminated despite a near-perfect run.

+We also won two out of our three round-robin tournament runs.
+Our first run was a win, where we didn't have a perfect run but performed very well, beating everyone else out.
+Our second run was also a win, which was also almost a perfect run but stopped just short of the end button due to an error I never figured out, but tracing the logs, the microcontroller must have lost power unexpectedly.
+Our last run highlighted a fault in our code where our calibration procedure could accept invalid GPS coordinates, which allowed us to fix that for our more important tournament runs.
+Overall, we were very happy with our round-robin results.

 ## Technical Specifications